A rustic ceramic tile countertop; photo courtesy Gryffindor

 Repeat steps 2 to 5 for the area being worked.

-Firmly press the tiles in place.
+Firmly press the tiles in place using spacers of the thickness you desire.

 The grouting can begin right away.